 The sets C and tC serve as generating (trivial) cofibrations.
 Together with the fact that a category of spectra built on a locally presentable category is again locally presentable, this proves the model structures are combinatorial.
-The stable injective structures are obtained by Bousfield localization in the usual way, which exists because the levelwise structures are left proper and combinatorial. \Box
+The stable injective structures are obtained by Bousfield localization in the usual way, which exists because the levelwise structures are left proper and combinatorial. $\Box$

 Proposition 8.5.
-Work over Δ -generated spaces.
-Fix a compact Lie group G and fix a universe \mathcal{U} which we take to mean a G-universe when working equivariantly.
-The following model structures are h-monoidal:
+Let G be a compact Lie group and fix a universe $\mathcal{U}$ , that we take to mean a G-universe when working equivariantly.
+Assume all spectra are built on $\Delta$ -generated spaces.
+The following eight model structures (4 stable and 4 unstable) are h-monoidal: